 Chris Lim is an ex-Amazon engineer who convened a group at the company to study the theology of technology.
 This group eventually compared Amazon leadership principles with Scripture making the case for how Christians can succeed in the Amazon corporate culture.
 Today Chris leads TheoTech, a company activating a movement of Technology Entrepreneurship for the Gospel.
 This means beginning with God as the Customer and working backwards to create the things He desires to see in the world.
 Chris loves seeing the implications of a thoughtful theology of technology worked out in real world products that transform people's lives and give them a foretaste of God's Kingdom.
 You can connect with him on twitter @meritandgrace, his blog www.meritandgrace.com or listen to the Theotech podcast at www.theotech.org.

 Dr. Christopher B. James is Assistant Professor of Evangelism and Missional Christianity at the University of Dubuque Theological Seminary, where he also directs the Master of Arts in Mission and Discipleship degree.
 His research and teaching focus on missional engagement with contemporary Western contexts.
-He earned a PhD in Practical Theology from Boston University School of Theology, and an MDiv from Fuller Theological Seminary.
-He is author of "New Churches in the None Zone," a study of ecclesiology and missiology among church plants in Seattle, WA.
+He holds a PhD in Practical Theology from Boston University School of Theology,and an MDiv from Fuller Theological Seminary.
+He is author of Church Planting in Post-Christian Soil, a study of ecclesiology and missiology among church plants in Seattle, WA.
 Christopher can be found online at chrisbjames.com, and @chrisbjames.

 Chuck Bomar is the pastor of Colossae Church in Tigard, Oregon.
 He has written 10 books, including the forthcoming, "Serving Local Schools."
 Chuck and his wife, Barbara, have three daughters: Karis, Hope, and Sayla.